marim18/module_basics_redux_I-Maria/README.md

 This is a labor-intensive way of creating the program, possible for small problems like this example, but exhaustive for the tasks ahead.
 So, dive into the toolbox (variables, conditionals, arrays, loops and functions).

-## Evaluation

-The score is calculated using the following score key:

-- 25% Does your code solve the task?
-- 30% How well do you use programming concepts?
-- 15% Readability, how easy is your code to follow?
-- 15% Complexity/Verbosity, how complex is your code?

-Additionaly these dimentions are considerd either or:

-- 5% Code conventions, how well does your code follow a code convention?
-- 5% Did you use git sensably?
-- 5% Profesionality

 ## Submission